 When you need a low-carb snack to nibble on-the-go, pack these bliss balls.
 Sweetened with medjool dates and coconut and full of almonds, hazelnuts and cacao, they’re a delightfully yummy option.

-These are one of the fudgiest, chocolately brownies you’ll eat — and one of the best for you, too.
+These are one of the fudgiest, chocolately brownies you’ll eat (they may even be the lowest carb brownies you’ll eat, too).
 Perfectly suited as a snack, these brownies are pretty much a health food.
 Fiber-rich black beans add protein, while instant coffee lends a rich taste that’s impossible not to love.

 16. Kale Chips

 Kale has more health benefits than almost any veggie, but it’s not just for salads anymore.
-The vitamin-packed leafy green turns into crunchy, salty chips with this Paleo recipe.
+The vitamin-packed leafy green turns into crunchy, salty chips with this zesty Paleo recipe.
+If you’re watching your sodium levels, you can simply skip the sea salt.
+They’ll still be tasty.

 OK, so these lemon cheesecake bars might be a little more dessert than snack, but if you’ve ever suffered from a mid-afternoon slump, you know sometimes that’s just what’s in order.
 This cheesecake is one you can eat guilt-free.
 With an almond flour and coconut oil crust and a cheesecake made with fresh lemon juice, you can’t go wrong.